Anastasiya Rabchenyuk

 Anastasiya Rabchenyuk (Анастасія Рабченюк; born 14 September 1983) is a Ukrainian hurdler.
 She was born in Ternivka, at the time in the Ukrainian SSR of the Soviet Union (today in the Dnipropetrovsk Oblast of Ukraine).
 She is a world top level 400 m hurdles runner.

 She finished eighth at the 2006 European Championships, fourth at the 2008 Olympic Games, second at the 2008 World Athletics Final, seventh at the 2009 World Championships.
-At European Athletics Championships 2010 in Barcelona, while she was in the warm-up area few minutes before the 1st round heat, she accused a muscular problem.
+At European Athletics Championships 2010 in Barcelona, while she was in the warm-up area few minutes before the 1st round heat, she experienced a muscular problem.
 Nevertheless, she ran her heat but did not proceed to semi-final.
-Because of mentioned problem, she did not compete anymore during 2010.
+Because of the mentioned problem, she did not compete anymore during 2010.

 In 2011, she obtained fifth position in the World Championships in Daegu, Korea.

 2011 season did not started successfully.
 In May 2011 she only achieved 3rd position at Ukraine Cup Competition in Yalta.
-This result did not allow her to represent Ukraine at Stockholm June 2011 SPAR European Team Championships (Ukraine was represented by the winner of Ukraine Cup Hanna Titimets which reached the 4th position in that race).
-2011 season started to improve on 3 June when she won the ENEA Cup in Bydgoszcz (Poland) with the timing of 55.54 and then reported the 3rd position on 13 June at the EAA Premium Meeting in Praha with timing of 55.74.
+This result did not allow her to represent Ukraine at Stockholm June 2011 SPAR European Team Championships (Ukraine was represented by the winner of Ukraine Cup Hanna Titimets who achieved the 4th position in that race).
+The 2011 season started to improve on 3 June when she won the ENEA Cup in Bydgoszcz (Poland) with the time of 55.54 and then reported the 3rd position on 13 June at the EAA Premium Meeting in Praha with the time of 55.74.

 She definitely regained her position in the top list of 400m hurdles of 2011 on 3 August in Donetsk during the semifinal of the Ukrainian Championship by running in 54.75.
 This timing places her as 10th best athlete in the 2011 top list of 400m hurdles (See IAAF Top Lists at IAAF's site).
 As the preparation for 2011 season has been focused on the Daegu's World Championships on late August 2011, it is possible that she has still some room to improve and that she will be a serious contender in Daegu.